felipegchaves/capstone-DND-battleMap/readme.md

     -react.js
     -react-beautiful-dnd (removed due to complications)
-    -canvas element
+        -looking to implement drag and drop in the sidebar in the future -canvas element
     -tailwind (removed due to time constraints)
+    -tool top library to remove the words from buttons to instead have logos that could be more fitting

 stepped away from using JWTs as it wasnt needed until i implement websockets.

+    will add authentication and authorization when websockets are implemented.

 Things to add/change

+    will need to adjust and have a look at the dungeons and dragon api due to lack of images for some monsters. perhaps will have to add my own..

+    would like to have everything saved to a database, mainly, the canvas element and drawings with it. getting this to work will be key to having a smooth experience

     in hindsight, having the search monster would make more sense as a button that pops up a modal to be more similar to Add player feature.